Tartomas/PyModisAtm/README.md

 The following variables can be modified to download your own and specific data, check on [Reverb](https://reverb.echo.nasa.gov/reverb/) for the specific time zone.

+This script only search over LADSFTP, use pyModis (Luca Delucchi) for terrestrial MODIS data.
 Copyright Tomás Acuña - 2017
-This script only search over LADSFTP, use pyModis (Luca Delucchi) terrestrial data.

 _________________________________________

 **Day of year**